-The Battle of Punished Woman Fork, also known as the Battle of Squaw’s Den Cave, was the last Indian battle in Kansas.
-It occurred when Chief Dull Knife and Little Wolf, of the Northern Cheyenne, decided to lead their people from their reservation near Fort El Reno, Oklahoma back to their former home in the north.
+Also known as the Battle of Squaw’s Den Cave, it occurred when Chief Dull Knife and Little Wolf, of the Northern Cheyenne, decided to lead their people from their reservation near Fort El Reno, Oklahoma back to their former home in the north.
 The Cheyenne included 92 warriors, 120 women, and 141 children.
 As they came through Kansas, crossing the Arkansas River at the Cimarron Crossing, Lieutenant-Colonel William H. Lewis, commander at Fort Dodge, was dispatched to capture and return them.

 Hiding from the soldiers during the day, the Indians traveled by night and made their way to present-day Scott County, Kansas where they took refuge in the Valley of Punished Woman’s Fork in late September 1878.
 For two days they rested, re-supplied their food and fortified their position in what is today known as Battle Canyon.